GeneralIris/Shopee-Review-Detection/README.md

 *Original Spam Count Not Included= 7k+ Kill me already*

-## What is/are machine learning used?
+## What is/are the machine learning used?
 - Random Forest
 - Support Vector Machine
 - Naive Bayes